KeplerGO/pyke/docs/source/contributing.rst

 We welcome suggestions for enhancements or new features to PyKE via GitHub.

-If you want to make a significant change, such as adding a new feature, we recommend opening a GitHub issue to discuss the changes.
+If you want to make a significant change such as adding a new feature, we recommend opening a GitHub issue to discuss the changes.
 Once you are ready to propose the changes, please go ahead and open a pull request.

 If in doubt on how to open a pull request, we recommend Astropy's